3F/web.vsSBE/Scripts_&_Commands/SBE-Scripts.md

 With latest versions used [Dom](../Developer Zone/New Component) for inspecting model of the SBE-Scripts core.
 You can see all available features with code completion (Intellisense) in editor.

-*Note: Currently, all in this section added manually... but, later this section should be generated automatically.*
+*Note: Currently, all in this Wiki section added manually... it means that this may contain a some typo etc. Just use the code completion in program and this for more help.
+Later this can be generated automatically with additional utility from our Dom.*

 ## Syntax ##